bridgettehmq/PiggyBank/README.md

 # Piggy Bank 🐷💰

-Welcome to Piggy Bank, a full-stack web application using the MVC paradigm created to help kids manage their money.
+Welcome to Piggy Bank, a full-stack web application using the MVC paradigm created to teach kids financial responsibility and save them from a lifetime of frustration!
+Piggy Bank simple and easy-to-use, a place where kids can virtually track their money and visualize actual spending by category.
+It helps a kid with the understanding of basic financial lessons such as cash inflow, expenses (outflow) and the running balance.

 ## Table of Contents